wenjuncai97/node-db1-project/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/trysql.asp?filename=trysql_select_all) using Chrome and build the queries below.
 Once they work copy them to the `queries.sql` file at the root of the project.

 - Find all customers with postal code 1010.
 Returns 3 records.

+SELECT * FROM [Customers] where postalcode = '1010'

 - Find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

+SELECT * FROM [Suppliers] where supplierid = 11

 - List first 10 orders placed, sorted descending by the order date.
 The order with date 1997-02-12 should be at the top.

+SELECT * FROM [Orders] order by orderid desc limit 10

 - Find all customers that live in London, Madrid, or Brazil.
 Returns 18 records.

+SELECT * FROM [Customers] where city='London' or city='Madrid' or country='Brazil'

 - Add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.

+INSERT into customers (customername, contactname, address, city, postalcode, country) values ("The Shire", "Bilbo Baggins", "1 Hobbit-Hole", "Bag End", "111", "Middle Earth")

 - Update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

+update customers set postalcode = "11122" where contactname = "Bilbo Baggins"

 **Clicking the `Restore Database` button in the page will repopulate the database with the original data and discard all changes you have made**.